polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 However, you can also just simply completely ignore its weirdness, and let the computer do all your work.
 Simply put because ...

-> Hyperlambda's purpose is to have your computer understand Hyperlambda, not necessarily you
+> Hyperlambda's purpose is to have your computer understand Hyperlambda ...

+... whether or not you actually understand it is actually my second priority ...

 * [Documentation](/documentation/)